-It was originally suggested that static stretching improves range of motion, recovery form exercise (decrease DOMS), performance and decreases risks of injury.
+It was originally suggested that static stretching improves range of motion, recovery from exercise (decrease DOMS), performance and decreases risks of injury.

 Although as it stands today the scientific reviews on injury prevention are very much hit and miss.
 Additionally, I don’t know about you, but if I squat 10 sets of 10 today and then do some static stretching after… it isn’t going to do a damn thing for my soreness.

 But probably the biggest factor in this mix is the fact that as of now hundreds of studies have been done on measuring performance in 1 rep max, running speed, reaction time, isometric torque production, jumping, and throwing — the results have been that most, but not all of them, report that pre-exercise static stretching decreases human performance from a combination of both neurological and muscular factors.

 It is also important to note that this performance decrease seems to have a linear relationship with how long you hold the stretch.

 Here’s a quick breakdown on a meta-analysis performed in 2012 compiling 104 total studies on stretching and it’s effects of athletic performance:

 • A very likely negative effect of performance from static stretching on explosive muscular contraction

 • A likely negative effect on maximal strength by decreasing Type ll fiber activation